jeffreycwitt/hn202/docs/class-8.md

 Why didn't the first generation of Muslims need a complex code of written law?

 {:.dquestion}
-If you wanted to know whether you could brush your teeth while you were fasting, why didn't you need to consult big legal code?
-Do the example hadiths from our reading offering any suggestions?
+If you wanted to know whether you could brush your teeth while you were fasting, why didn't you need to consult a big legal code?
+Do the example Hadiths from our reading offer any suggestions?

 {:.answer}
-You could just as Muhammad yourself.
+You could just ask Muhammad yourself.

 {:.dquestion}
 And why, in many cases, was it unnecessary to even ask the prophet for direct instruction?